 Training takes many forms and may include traditional classroom, on-line or web-based, self-learning applications, informal lunch-and-learn sessions, or on-the-job skill training.
 The portfolio of courses covers the full range of health and safety issues.

 Asbestos refers to a group of naturally occurring minerals once used widely in many building materials.
 Chrysotile is the most common form of asbestos found in Ontario.

 Employees who come to work sick cost employers twice as much in productivity losses than employees who stay home.
 Taking into consideration both indirect (lost productivity) and direct (doctor visits and medicine) costs of colds, the annual productivity loss is estimated at US$40 billion.

 You need to develop a written confined space program for confined spaces in your workplace.
 There are three parts to a confined space program.

 An electrical hazard is a dangerous condition where a worker can or does make electrical contact with energized equipment or a conductor.
-From that contact, the person may sustain an injury from shock, and there is a potential for the worker to receive an arc flash (electrical explosion) burn, thermal burn or blast injury.
+Employers need to develop and implement a written health and safety program that supports the control of electrical hazards in the workplace.

 Fire prevention is an important component of a health and safety program.
 A fire prevention program combines engineering, work practice and administrative controls.
 An effective prevention program will provide your employees with the tools and information they need to work safely and protect themselves and your business from the devastation of fire.